Three incumbents will not seek re-election

 The Beacon district has received more than 50 applications for each position, Superintendent Matt Landahl reported at the April 24 school board meeting.
 Those pools will be whittled down to six to eight candidates for each school, with stakeholder groups — including community members and, at the high school, a Beacon High student — narrowing the fields further.
 Landahl hopes to interview the finalists and make hiring recommendations to the board by the end of May, he said.

 District officials have met with parent and staff groups, and a student survey is being circulated at the high school to inform the hiring process.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.